British Insects: the Insect Orders | |

 British representation.
 Elenchidae, Halictophagidae, Stylopidae; genera 5; 18 species.

-Comments.
+Special features.
 Males actively flying, having fore-wings reduced to knobbed, haltere-like structures and large, membranous hind-wings; females larviform and confined to puparia inside hymenopterous or hemipterous hosts.
+The wingless adults of the females larviform, with the thorax clearly segmented.